SDA Management Team

 Delgado Polanco, a first‐generation Hispanic American, has a long and distinguished career in government and labor relations, policy development, public affairs, and business and community development.

 She previously served on the State of New Jersey Local Finance Board and now sits on numerous boards including: New Jersey Working Families Alliance; New Jersey Citizen Action; Blue Wave NJ, LUPE PAC (Latinas United for Political Empowerment); Jersey City Re-Entry; Planned Parenthood Action Fund of New Jersey, Emerge NJ; and DUSA (Dominicans USA).

-She has a B.A. in Labor Studies from the National Labor College in Maryland.
+She studied Labor Studies at the National Labor College in Maryland.
 She is the proud mother of four and grandmother of two and lives in Mercer County.

 Roy Garcia – Chief of Staff

 Roy Garcia is Chief of Staff of the New Jersey Schools Development Authority (SDA) and is responsible for advising the CEO and executive leadership team on SDA issues, developing administrative policy positions and directing actions that emerge from the CEO and executive leadership team initiatives.
 He is also charged with leading the execution of stakeholder engagement campaigns that strengthen the brand and mission of the SDA.

 Before joining the SDA, Garcia spent a decade serving as Vice President at 1199 Service Employees International Union United Healthcare Workers East.
 His responsibilities included leading campaigns and bringing multi-million dollar contracts to settlement in various negotiation team roles, including as Chief Negotiator.